wg-romank/fungo/src/chapter_1.md

 userIds := mapArray(orders, Order.GetUserId)
 ```

 If you are doing some data wranlging in your service chances are `map` will come in handy.
-If you look over your existing codebase you will spot countless instances where you perform this operation exlpicitly.
+If you look over your existing codebase you will spot countless instances where you perform this operation typing those `for`-loops over and over again.